21 Jan Do I Have Healthy Breasts?

 Breasts can be a real mystery sometimes.
 Is that bump normal?
 Are they supposed to feel so… strange?
 Establishing what feels “normal” for you is really important.
 When you know how your healthy breasts feel, you’ll be able to notice changes that could signal a mass or benign breast disease.

 So, what is a “normal” breast?
 What should they feel, look, and act like?
-This month, Dr. Thomas is sharing some wisdom to help you decide if what you discover about your breasts is typical and healthy.
+This month, Dr. Thomas Williams is sharing some wisdom to help you decide if what you discover about your breasts is typical and healthy.
 She’s also sharing what changes should alert you to possible issues in your breast health.

 What does “normal” feel like?